farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 corrects any sensor biases and is essential for precise navigation.
 Carry out this process when setting up your
-Amiga or after making any changes to the Robot's geometry.
+Amiga for the first time or after making any changes to the Robot's geometry.

 If your Amiga has been calibrated you will see the date/time when this process was last performed